The Prospector (train)

 The Prospector is a rural passenger train service in Western Australia operated by Transwa between East Perth and Kalgoorlie.
-On this service, two trains depart almost at the same time in opposite directions, one travelling between East Perth and Kalgoorlie, and the other between Kalgoorlie and East Perth.
+On this service, two trains depart almost at the same time in opposite directions.
+One travels between East Perth and Kalgoorlie, the other between Kalgoorlie and East Perth with crew changeover occurring in Merredin.
 The original vehicles ordered in 1968 for trains providing this service were replaced in 2004 with vehicles capable of reducing journey times to 6 hours 45 minutes.

 History

 With the standard gauge line from Perth to Kalgoorlie due to open in mid-1969, the Western Australian Government Railways decided to replace The Kalgoorlie overnight sleeper service with a daylight service.
 The new service commenced on 29 November 1971, cutting the 653 km journey time from fourteen to eight hours.
 With an average speed of 85 km/h, it was the fastest service in Australia.